 Are you registered to vote?
 Some of you may know the answer; others won't.
 First off, see if you're on the register of electors here.
 If you're registered, great.
 If not, don't worry!
 We'll guide you through it.

-The annual electoral register deadline is in November each year, this year the date is the 25th of November for all new voters and those looking to change their details.
+The annual electoral register deadline is in November each year for all new voters and those looking to change their details.

 That gives you a while to get your name down on that list before the deadline ahead of what is going to be a very busy year of voting in 2015, with referendums proposed on marriage, reducing the voting age and others.

 Once this is done, your details will be added to the Register of Electors and you'll be able to vote in local, national and European elections as well as referendums (once you're eligible- just check out the details below).

 If you are already on the voting register but you have moved address or need to change some details, just fill in this form and send it off as above.

 If you're over 18 and an Irish citizen, you're sorted.
 You can vote for any person in any election for as long as you live in Ireland!
 If you don't meet those criteria, things can be a tad more difficult.
 Fear not, though, you still might be eligible to vote!

 Yes!
 You can still register for the supplement to the register at least 15 days before polling day, even if you're not 18 on the date you register, but will be 18 on or before polling day.
 To do this, follow the instructions above to register as noral, but make sure you also submit a copy of your birth certificate with your form.